- We advise you to exercise normal safety precautions in The Gambia.

 Malaria is endemic throughout the year in The Gambia.
 Dengue fever also occurs in the region.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid mosquito bites, including using insect repellent at all times, wearing long loose-fitting and light coloured clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, typhoid, yellow fever, hepatitis, leptospirosis, meningitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
+Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, leptospirosis, meningitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help